Junfei-Z/junfei-z.github.io/content/research/Can Large Language Models Credibly Stand in for Humans in Game-Theoretic Experiments/index.md

 Our study highlights the promise and limitations of LLMs in behavioral game simulations.
 Structured multi-agent design like PRIME-Router significantly enhances realism, offering a new paradigm for **AI-driven human modeling** in experimental social science.

-📄 [AAAI 2026 Submission] — Coming Soon
+📄 [AAAI 2026 Submission] — In Review